TruongHoangPhuLoc/truonghoangphuloc.github.io/_posts/2025-01-03-geolocation-visualization.markdown

 Once I completed the engineering of those components, the diagram would look like:
 ![Image Alt Text](/assets/images/geolocation/image-1.png)
 ### How did I track the Public requests?
-As I'm using cloudflare technology for hosting.
-By tunneling from cloudflare edge to the cloudfared agent hosting on my own infrastucture, it plays a role of reverse proxy in building and forward traffic from external network to internal one.
+As I'm using cloudflare technology for hosting, by tunneling from cloudflare edge to the cloudfared agent hosting on my own infrastucture, it plays a role of reverse proxy in building and forward traffic from external network to internal one.
 There's a useful non-standard http header that allows us to track the public IP of the client, that's **CF-Connecting-IP**.
 According to Cloudflare's [documentation](https://developers.cloudflare.com/fundamentals/reference/http-request-headers/)
 ```
 CF-Connecting-IP provides the client IP address connecting to Cloudflare to the origin web server.
 This header will only be sent on the traffic from Cloudflare's edge to your origin web server.
 ```